openemr/openemr/API_README.md

 This is the recommended standard mechanism to obtain access/refresh tokens.
 This is done by using an OAuth2 client with provider url of `oauth2/<site>`; an example full path would be `https://localhost:9300/oauth2/default`.

+Note that a refresh token is only supplied if the `offline_access` scope is provided when requesting authorization grant.

 #### Refresh Token Grant

+Note that a refresh token is only supplied if the `offline_access` scope is provided when requesting authorization or password grant.

 Example: